timescale/docs.timescale.com-content/basic-operations.md

 ```
 this creates a more compact, and thus efficient, index.

->vvv You can only define a UNIQUE index if the initial columns
-  is the time column and, if it exists, the partitioning column.
+>ttt To a define an index as UNIQUE, the time column and, if it
+exists, the partitioning column **must** be the first (or first two)
+columns that comprise the index.
+That is, using our running
+example, you can define a unique index on just the {time, location} fields,
+or to include a third column (say, temperature), the index
+must be specified as {time, location, temperature}.
+That said, we
+find UNIQUE indexes in time-series data to be much less prevalent than
+in traditional relational data models.

 #### Default indexes